equelin/Format-Pester/README.md

 - submit your translation to public repo, pull request are welcomed

 # License
-Copyright 2016 Erwan Quelin and the community  .
+Copyright 2016 Erwan Quelin and the community.
 Licensed under the MIT License